Food, Agriculture, and Resilient Ecosystems (FARE) Grant Program

 How much grant funding will be offered?

-All proposals must include some kind of match.
-The match can be any combination of financial contribution and/or in-kind contribution.
-There is no minimum matching requirement.
+All proposals must include some kind of matching contribution.
+This can be any combination of funds and/or in-kind resources.
+There is no minimum dollar amount or proportion for matching contributions.

 How will Parks staff support the program?

-A series of open houses will take place during the application period to answer questions and connect potential partners.
-Contact the Parks program lead Sonya Hammons at shammons@marincounty.gov, even if you are in the early stages of considering applying.
+A series of information sessions and office hours will take place during the application period to answer questions and connect potential partners.
+Contact the Parks program lead Sonya Hammons at sonya.hammons@marincounty.gov, even if you are in the early stages of considering applying.